 Garnier is just one of the forward-thinking entrepreneurs dedicated to lifting the veil of midlife invisibility that women traditionally face.
 The market is small but growing, with innovative, stigma-busting startups, such as:

 - Lily Bird, a subscription service for attractive, comfortable incontinence pads and underwear founded by Sydney Larson who strives to “be solving real problems for real women.”
+(Note: Nexwear acquired Lily Bird in 2022.)

 - Genneve, an “online clinic for a better menopause,” founded by Jill Angelo and Jacqui Brandwynne.